aldrich1221/GNNforStockPrediction/README.md

 ![image](neuralNet.png).

 The relation graph for Graph Neural Network is described below.
-The relation graph will change according to the market status.
+The relation graph would change according to the market status.
 ![image](netgraph.png).

 Take MPC as an example.